-The wave is characterized by the metric strain rank-$2$ tensor in the transverse traceless gauge, indexed with $(a,b)$,
+The wave is characterized by the metric strain rank-$2$ tensor in the transverse traceless gauge, indexed with $(a,b)$:

 Components $h_{+,\times}$ are the polarization amplitudes, and $e^{+,\times}_{ab}$ are the polarization tensors.
-Rotating the Cartesian coordinate system such that it is oriented towards a CGW source, we obtain new basis vectors in $(\hat{x},\hat{y},\hat{z})$ as in \citet{ng12_allsky_cw}:
+Rotating the Cartesian coordinate system such that it is oriented toward a CGW source, we obtain new basis vectors in $(\hat{x},\hat{y},\hat{z})$ as in \citet{ng12_allsky_cw}:

-Polarization angle $\psi$ is the angle between the natural polarization basis (at source) and the reference polarization basis (at SSB).
+The polarization angle $\psi$ is the angle between the natural polarization basis (at source) and the reference polarization basis (at SSB).
 With this, polarization tensors are expressed as

 The response of a PTA to the plane wave is described by the antenna pattern function~\citep{RomanoCornish2017}